How it all began – Club History

-We have also supported Children's Liver Disease Ireland, Leukaemia Research, the International Myeloma Foundation, the Friends of Michael Sobell House, Teenage Cancer Trust, the National Council for the Blind in Ireland, The Alex Curtis Memorial Trust, Aisling - Return to Ireland Project and WONS.
-In recent years, we have raised funds in support of St. Luke's Hospice, Kenton, Middlesex, in the memory of our late chairman, Tony Booth, who passed away there in January 2002, after a long illness.
+We have also supported Children’s Liver Disease Ireland, Leukaemia Research, the International Myeloma Foundation, the Friends of Michael Sobell House, Teenage Cancer Trust, the National Council for the Blind in Ireland, The Alex Curtis Memorial Trust, Aisling – Return to Ireland Project, The John Giles Foundation, Beating Bowel Cancer and WONS Orphanage in the Chunga district of Zambia..
+In recent years, we have raised funds in support of St. Luke’s Hospice, Kenton, Middlesex, in the memory of our late chairman, Tony Booth, who passed away there in January 2002, after a long illness.

 Club Sponsorship – St Kevin’s Boys 2000 -2008